CMA Gives Businesses Until The New Year To Ensure Their Environmental Claims Are Compliant - Consumer Protection - United States

 "Millions of UK households are rightly choosing to switch to green products as they look to reduce their carbon footprint.
 But it's only right that this commitment is backed up by transparent claims from businesses.
 The competition regulator's new code will help to ensure this with advice on how best to communicate and understand environmental claims.
 Government is also currently reviewing green energy tariffs to ensure consumers can be confident they are choosing companies that make a conscious choice to invest in renewable energy."

-Last year, the CMA found that arond 40% of green claims made online could be misleading - suggesting that thousands of businesses could be breaking the law, misleading consumers and risking their reputation.
+Last year, the CMA found that around 40% of green claims made online could be misleading – suggesting that thousands of businesses could be breaking the law, misleading consumers and risking their reputation.

 Cop for this!